otrv4/otrv4/architecture-decisions/003-client-profile.md

 Bob's DH-Commit message (from OTRv3) does not contain a Client Profile.
 After the OTRv3 AKE finishes, Alice can potentially contact the place where the Client Profile is published and check for Bob's Client Profile to validate if Bob really does not support version 4.
-This mechanism puts trust on the place where the Client Profile is published.
+Note that this mechanism puts trust on the place where the Client Profile is published.

-A MitM attack that generates a "version" roolback attack looks like this:
+A MitM attack that generates a "version" rollback attack looks like this:

 ```
 Alice                        Malory                         Bob